top of page

 Client-Centered Approach

-Fluency shaping techniques should be personalized - and sometime this means working on stuttering tolerance instead of or in addition to fluency skills; however, fluency shaping is often the tip of the iceberg.
+Fluency shaping techniques should be personalized - and sometimes this means working on stuttering tolerance instead of or in addition to fluency skills; however, fluency shaping is often the tip of the iceberg.

 We build a knowledge-base tailored for the client that helps them navigate the emotional and practical impacts of stuttering such as bullying, preparing for the job market, and many other invisible elements that affect a stutterer's life.
 I use a strengths-based, neurodiversity-affirming approach to promote your vision.